TheTrainingBoss/Sitefinity-Admins-Workshop/Setup/readme.md

 of a segment.
 To personalize Sitefinity pages, create alternate versions for specific users.

-From the list of Pages, open the Actions menu for the page and select *Personalize*.
+From the top of a Page in edit mode, click the down arrow next to the Personalization icon as you see below in the screenshot, and click on **Create personalized page**

 ![](../media/image15.png)